henohenomohejicoin/henohenomoheji/README.md

 henohenomoheji is developed as a community-oriented cultural blockchain project.

-The project welcomes future collaboration from developers, creators, cultural contributors, community members, and other participants who share an interest in exploring the intersection of Japanese culture, creativity, and decentralized technology.
+The project welcomes future collaboration from developers, creators, cultural contributors, community members, and other participants who share an interest in exploring the intersection of culture, creativity, and decentralized technology.

 Potential partnerships and collaborations will be announced through official channels if and when they are formally established.